• Skip to primary navigation

 Butter and sugar being creamed in a stand mixer.

-1. Add milk, egg and vanilla extract and continue to mix.
+2. Continue to mix.
 Scrape down sides of the bowl.

 Sugar and butter with milk and vanilla to make cookies.